Lopez Tonight

 Lopez Tonight is an American late-night television talk show that was hosted by the comedian George Lopez.
 The hour-long program premiered on November 9, 2009, on cable network TBS.
 Lopez was the first Mexican-American to host a late-night talk show on an English-language network in the United States.
 The show featured audience interaction using a high-energy format.
-The program aired Monday through Thursday at midnight Eastern and Pacific, immediately following Conan.
+The program aired Monday through Thursday.
+At first it aired at 11 PM, but in November 2010 when Conan O'Brien started his own talk show on TBS, Lopez Tonight was pushed back to midnight Eastern and Pacific.
 On August 10, 2011, TBS announced that Lopez Tonight would be canceled.
 The final episode aired two days later on August 12, 2011.

 History

 Phillip Kent, the chief executive of TBS, announced in March 2009 that George Lopez had signed a contract to host his own late-night talk show on TBS in November of that year.
 During interviews, Lopez said that he would bring the change to late-night television and that he wants the show to reach a diverse audience.
 He also stated that he would become the first Hispanic American to host a late-night talk show.
 The show debuted on November 9, 2009, with guests Kobe Bryant and Eva Longoria, as well as a special appearance from Ellen DeGeneres and a musical performance from Carlos Santana.